-Birth Asphyxia is one of the top 3 causes of infant mortality in Africa, causing the death of about 1.2 million infants and severe life-long disabilities (such as cerebral palsy, deafness, and paralysis) to an equal number annually.
+Birth Asphyxia is one of the top 3 causes of infant mortality in the world, causing the death of about 1.2 million infants and severe life-long disabilities (such as cerebral palsy, deafness, and paralysis) to an equal number annually.
 "If newborns who have asphyxia can be detected early enough, we may be able to save their lives" - UN.

 We are developing a machine learning system that can take as input the infant cry, analyse the amplitude and frequency patterns in the cry, to provide instant diagnosis of birth asphyxia.
 The test results from our diagnostic software have shown a Sensitivity of over 86% and Specificity of 89%.

 For testing, our algorithm has been deployed as a mobile app which harnesses the processing capabilities of smartphones to provide near-instantaneous assessment of whether or not a newborn has or is at risk of asphyxia.
 Ubenwa is non-invasive and can be over 95% cheaper than existing clinical alternative.

 Alongside new collaborators at the Children's Hospital of the McGill University Health Centre (MUHC), we are currently applying for ethics approval to conduct data acquisition there.

 We participated as exhibitors at the first United Nations AI for Good Summit in Geneva.
 Ubenwa was represented by our lead clinician - Dr Ndiomu.

 Ubenwa has been selected as one of 141 teams from around the world to compete in the IBM AI XPrize.
 The AI XPrize is a $5million contest aiming to reward teams applying AI to address grand challenges.

 Ubenwa has been accepted into the startup mentorship program at District 3.
 District 3 is a leading startup accelerator based in Montreal, Canada.